A CONVERSATION WITH AN ATHEIST

 What is it that brought you into this world? — and don’t tell me it was your mamma because your mamma has no idea how to biologically create a human being.

 What is it that right now is circulating your blood, telling you that you’re hungry, and putting thoughts in your head?
-What is it that’s growing everything — the grass, the flowers, the trees, your hair, even your fingernails?
+What is it that’s growing everything — the grass, the flowers, the trees, even the hair on your head?

 Sage: Okay.
 For now, let’s say nature is the effect and God is the cause.
 God is responsible for all the objects including you and me.
 In short, God is everything.
 Like a spider spinning its web, God is the intelligence, the energy and the material needed for creation.